 Jasanoff supposes the case of climate change is similar to this example.
 That is, there is a crisis of public trust, and it stems from scientists covering up uncertainty, over-stepping their authority, and perhaps neglecting the knowledge and concerns of the public.
 She offered the example of “climategate” and the “errors” made in the last IPCC report as causes of public scepticism.
 Before considering this contention, I would contend that the reasons for public scepticism about climate change are complex.
 I grow more and more doubtful that lack of public trust in scientists is one of the major contributing factors that leads to inaction on climate change.
 Jasanoff mused how people could seemingly trust the consensus of food critics on a matter as inherently subjective as “the best restaurant in the world”, yet not trust the consensus of thousands of qualified climate scientists.
 One of the reasons she gives is that the former doesn’t matter while the latter, if taken seriously and enforced, demands lifestyle-changing public action (or limitations on public action).
 This is possibly the chief reason that nothing gets done about climate change.
 Not to mention the massively funded propaganda campaigns, the disproportionate amount of industry power (if we want to talk about unconstitutional power, I mean, c’mon!) as compared to the power of bodies like the IPCC, deeply held ideologies of progress and technological optimism, and so on.

-In any case, even if we do accept that there is a crisis of public trust with regards to climate change, it does not primarily stem from a principle of constructivism – the view that all science is socially constructed and thus none can meet the standards of “true” scientific knowledge.
+In any case, even if we do accept that there is a crisis of public trust with regards to climate change, it does not primarily stem from some relativistic principle of constructivism – the view that all science is socially constructed and thus none can meet the standards of “true” scientific knowledge.
 To the extent that the public acknowledges the constructedness of knowledge about climate change, it is in wholly asymmetrical ways.
 The “climategate” episode does not demonstrate that the public is reflexive about the inevitably constructed nature of science.
 Indeed, if it did, it wouldn’t have ended up being such a big deal, since it would have been unsurprising.
 The leaked CRU e-mails only became “climategate” precisely because the public (and loud voices in the media) expects science not to be constructed.
 Thus, while it is the case that the public loosely expect some constitutional guarantees from experts, they do not seem to be what Jasanoff has in mind.
 The public is willing to accept the authority of science insofar as it lives up to the ideals of objectivity, transparency, precision, and “facts” – all of the things that STS scholars find philosophically distasteful.

 I once heard Wynne talk at a conference, and a question concerning the ways STS scholars could be engaged with regards to public science was raised.
 Wynne responded by saying that STS scholars should do two things.
 First, identify the case studies similar to his about Cumbrian sheep farmers – where the public’s knowledge and concerns are being disregarded in the face of scientific authority.
 And second, come to the aid of such disenfranchised groups by providing resources that STS scholars have to offer.
 While Wynne insisted that the concerns of the public were paramount, in that it was up to them to undertake political action however they saw fit, and up to them to identify the concerns, I found his position questionable, as it seemed to be not genuinely democratic.